 Why choose Criminology and Criminal Justice MSc at Middlesex?

 Engage with real-world criminal justice issues, problems and challenges and contribute solution-focused ideas to local, national and international justice contexts.
+Our MSc Criminology and Criminal Justice course offers a rich, career-focused learning experience that prepares you to make a real impact in your chosen field.

 The course is designed for graduate students seeking specialist studies in criminal justice and those currently employed in criminal and social justice organisations seeking to advance career and promotion opportunities.

-• Research-informed Education: Learn specialised modules delivered by academic experts engaged in research and impact activity on topics of criminal justice and societal importance.
+- Specialised modules delivered by academic experts engaged in research and impact activity on topics of criminal justice and societal importance.

-• International Collaboration and Exchange: Middlesex’s membership of the Common Studies Session in Critical Criminology and partnership in the International Masters in Advanced Research in Criminology provide unique student exchange opportunities.
+- International collaboration and exchange: Middlesex’s membership of the Common Studies Session in Critical Criminology and partnership in the International Masters in Advanced Research in Criminology provide unique student exchange opportunities.

 When you graduate, you’ll be equipped with the knowledge and skills to pursue a wide range of roles in criminal justice, policing, research, policy analysis, and beyond.
 You’ll also be well-prepared for further academic research, including PhD study.